robbriers/biotic/README.md

 ### Individual index functions

 In order to make calculating individual indices more straightforward, wrapper functions are also provided for each index.
 The specification of each index follows the string provided in the calcindex function (see above).
-Again these can process data in either integer abundance, integer log category or alphabetic log category format, through the type argument, which defaults to "num" if not specified as per the main function.
+Again these can process data in either integer abundance, integer log category or alphabetic log category format, through the type argument, which defaults to “num” if not specified as per the main function.
 Full details of these are provided in the help file (e.g ?calcBMWP), but examples are given below.

 ``` r
 # calculate the BMWP index for almond samples